 C. Possible Sanctions Against Students

-The hearing committee is authorized to impose the following punitive disciplinary actions under this Code:
+A hearing committee is authorized to impose the following punitive disciplinary actions under this Code:

 1. Academic Sanctions

 a.
 Grade Adjustment Receipt of a lower grade as determined and administered by the faculty member.
 A hearing committee may recommend this action to faculty members;